camaraproject/Commonalities/documentation/API-design-guidelines.md

 #### Security Considerations

-As notification may carry sensitive information, privacy and security constraints has to be considered.
+As notification may carry sensitive information, privacy and security constraints have to be considered.
 CloudEvents specification provides some guidance there: https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#privacy-and-security

 #### Abuse Protection